 - Polymers with antiviral and viricidal effects are mainly used as coatings.
 These cover the surface of many substrates.

 - Polymers with an affinity for water (hydrophilic polymers) can be treated with chemicals that contain quaternary ammonium groups and hydrocarbon chains to modify fabrics.
-In such cases, the antiviral treatment acts by disrupting lipid-enveloped viruses upon contact.
+In such cases, the antiviral treatment disrupts lipid-enveloped viruses upon contact.

 - Biostatic surface protection coatings for use in public spaces: We have developed a range of specialized coatings that can be spray-applied to public spaces (subways, buses, office buildings, transportation terminals, manufacturing plants, etc.) to clean, disinfect, and protect surfaces, as well as deactivate SARS-CoV-2, the virus that causes COVID-19.

-- Built-in antiviral technologies for durable goods and wearables: Microban antiviral technologies can be incorporated into textiles, polymers, and coatings at the point of manufacture in order to provide lasting and durable effectiveness against viruses.
-These antiviral technologies, and performance claims that can be made on the treated articles and treated surfaces, are subject to regulatory requirements in the global region of sale.
+- Built-in antiviral technologies for durable goods and wearables: Microban antiviral technologies can be incorporated into textiles, polymers, and coatings at the point of manufacture to provide lasting and durable effectiveness against viruses.
+These antiviral technologies and performance claims that can be made on the treated articles and treated surfaces are subject to regulatory requirements in the global region of sale.

 Microban antiviral technologies can be used in almost any manufactured product or surface.

-Microban has tested the active ingredients in our antiviral technologies against Human Coronavirus as well as against a recognized surrogate for enveloped viruses (the bacteriophage phi6).
+Microban has tested the active ingredients in our antiviral technologies against Human Coronavirus and against a recognized surrogate for enveloped viruses (the bacteriophage phi6).
 Efficacy against the family of enveloped viruses (e.g. Influenza) is expected.
-Using the international standards ISO 20743, 21702, and 18184:2019 we are able to show a consistent reduction of the antiviral activity on treated products at a level of 99%.
+Using the international standards ISO 20743, 21702, and 18184:2019, we have shown a consistent reduction of the antiviral activity on treated products at a level of 99%.